 Charles Square Garage: University Rd. & Bennett St. 617-491-6779

 From the center of Harvard Square, walking through historic Harvard Yard with its winding pathways can be a challenge, but well worth it if you have not visited before.
 From Harvard Square, enter any gate and walk directly through the center of the Yard, between Widener Library and Memorial Church, and exit through the gate on Quincy Street.
 Our historic building at 32 Quincy Street (now closed for renovation) will be directly in front of you.
 Turn left on Quincy Street.
-At the corner, you will see the Arthur M. Sackler Museum adjacent at 485 Broadway (walking time approx. 5 minutes).
+At the corner, you will see the Arthur M. Sackler Museum adjacent at 485 Broadway.
+To reach Adolphous Busch Hall and Garden, turn right on Quincy Street, then turn left on Kirkland Street.
+You will see Adolphous Busch Hall and Garden at 27 Kirkland Street to your right.